 We used pepperoni, black olives and red bell peppers as the choices for our silly face pizzas.
 The kids really liked getting to make their own pizza!
 This is another idea from the Hasbro My Little Pony Party site.

 Try as I may, Pumpkin did NOT want one of those cute rainbow cakes I’m sure you’ve seen on Pinterest for this party.
 She really wanted cupcakes.
 She picked out a box mix of S’mores cupcakes.
 I mixed them up and used my Pampered Chef Easy Accent Decorator to make the cupcakes look like I know how to decorate.
 Even the pink frosting was store bought and already colored for me.
 I added these My Little Pony cupcake rings (affiliate link) to the top.
 They were easy and everyone enjoyed them.

 The favorite food I made for the party was all my own idea!
 Love it when that happens!
 For breakfast, Mr. T and I made Rainbow Dash’s Wake-up Waffles.
 Aren’t they so cute?
 The girls LOVED them and ate plenty.

 To make these, I mixed up our usual waffle recipe.
 Then I added food dye until I got the waffles to the 6 colors you see above.
 The hardest was the purple.
 Of course, I did feel a little bad about giving the kids all that food dye, but I also figure that birthday’s and birthday parties are special times.
 I figure as rarely as my kids eat things like this, it should be OK.
 Right?

 For decorations, I needed to keep things quick and simple.
 They also needed to be able to move fairly easily as we needed to use this table for several things during the party.
 I put together this simple centerpiece.
 I bought the bucket at Party City for a couple of dollars and created the cutie marks.
-You can see all the printables, including this one, in my post: My Little Pony Birthday Party Printables.
-You can also buy them from my Etsy shop.
+You can see all the printables, including this one, in my post: My Little Pony Birthday Party Printables or you can just buy them by clicking below.